Anon-Planet/thgtoa/guide.md

 -   Insert the USB key into your laptop

--   See [Appendix A: Windows Installation] and proceed with installing Windows 10/11 Home again (do not install a different version and stick with Home).
+-   See [Appendix A: Windows Installation:] and proceed with installing Windows 10/11 Home again (do not install a different version and stick with Home).

 ###### Step 6: Privacy settings (Decoy OS)

-See [Appendix B: Windows Additional Privacy Settings]
+See [Appendix B: Windows Additional Privacy Settings:]

 ###### Step 7: Veracrypt installation and encryption process start (Decoy OS)